WMNF incident database

 Mount Washington

-Mount Washington appears in 156 documented incidents in this database — 36 survived and 114 fatal.
+As of 2026, 114 people have died hiking Mount Washington in the documented record — out of 160 incidents in this database, 40 of which were survived.
+This counts hiking and backcountry incidents only — widely-cited mountain death tolls that include railway, auto-road, and aviation accidents run higher.
 The causes that recur most here are fall, medical, hypothermia.
 Higher counts partly reflect how heavily a peak is hiked, not just how dangerous it is — it’s hiked safely far more often than not, but it rewards real preparation.

 Incidents